jp-mariano/orasan-app/README.md

 ### Prerequisites

 - Node.js 18+
-- PostgreSQL (local development)
-- Supabase account
+- Supabase account (for database and authentication)

 ### Installation